An official website of the United States government

 Minimum requirements:

 • Two dedicated 110-volt, properly grounded 20-amp circuits.
 These must be on a public power source (no generators), and should be no more than fifty feet from the stage.
-If an electrical power cord run must be made by the sponsor, it should be with 8 or 10 gauge, 3-conductor, insulated cable.
-These circuits must not contain a “ground fault circuit interrupt” (GFCI) system
+If an electrical power cord run must be made by the sponsor, it should be with 8 or 10-gauge, 3-conductor, insulated cable.
+These circuits must not contain a “ground fault circuit interrupt” (GFCI) system.

 • Secure storage area for instrument cases/gear

-• Close proximity parking/unloading for: Two vans
+• Close proximity parking/unloading for two vans

-• Changing rooms (male and female)
+• Changing rooms

-• Map/directions to site
+• Map/directions to performance site and logistical summary

 Contact Navy Band Northwest